Mike3rd/mturko_vercel/content/page/toby2.md

 Long walks where he led the way,
 Belly rubs, and treats every day!

----

 #### Pages 4-5: Inciting Incident

 (Left 4)

 > Toby woke with a flap-flap sound,
-As Cheezy Crow cawed from the dumpster mound:
+As Cheezy Crow landed on a dumpster mound:
 "Hey, pup!
 I've flown over bridge and street -
 There's a shelter past the toll bridge, where dogs and humans meet!"

 (Right 5)

----
+> From his stash of treasures (a toy car, two rings), Cheezy dropped a coin that went cling-a-ling!
+"This doggy token pays the bridge-crossing toll,
+But hurry—your new human awaits!
+Let’s roll!"

-#### Pages 6-7: The Scent Detour
+#### Pages 6-7: Postman

 (Left 6)

 > Rounding the block, who should appear?
 Toby’s favorite postman—“Over here!”
 With jingling keys and treats to share,
-He never forgot this scruffy Toby bear!
+*He never forgot this scruffy Toby bear!* need to fix bear?

 (Right 7)

 > “Special delivery!” the mailman announced,
 Tossing the biscuit on which Toby pounced,
-Finley sniffed, “PFFT, relax, don't have a cow!”
+Finley sniffed, “relax, don't have a cow!”
 But Toby just danced— and then took a bow!

----

-#### Pages 8-9: Postman's Treat
+#### Pages 8-9: Chicken Man - scent detour

 (Left 8)